Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- Cleveland has a record of 5-6, a 45.5% win rate, when it's set as an underdog of -105 or more by sportsbooks this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Guardians have a 51.2% chance of pulling out a win.
+- The implied moneyline probablility in this matchup gives the Guardians a 52.4% chance to win.

-- Cleveland and its opponents have gone over the total this season in 13 of its 37 opportunities.
+- In the 38 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 14 times (14-22-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.